yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 train_features, test_features, train_targets, test_targets = train_test_split(features, targets, test_size=TEST_SIZE, random_state=SEED)
 ```

-As discussed in the previous parts, we will use the following algorithms:
+As discussed in the previous parts, we will use the following three algorithms:
 grid search, random search and TPE.

 ### Results